microcks/microcks.io/content/blog/microcks-1.7.1-release.md

 > Thanks to [Mathis Goichon](https://github.com/MathisGoichon) 🙏 for raising this one and helping validate the fix.

-### Response templating with a parameter containing dot
+### Response templating with a parameter containing a dot

 This is again an issue that leads to more robust behavior of [Microcks templating engine](https://microcks.io/documentation/using/advanced/templates/) when sending parameters that may contain dots or other non-alphanumeric characters.